What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 Historical Context: The Role of HDS in Adaptive Streaming

-Adaptive streaming was first introduced in the early 2000s and revolutionized the way video was delivered online.
+Adaptive streaming was first introduced in the early 2000s.
+It revolutionized the way video was delivered online.
 Before adaptive streaming, video quality was static, and playback would often buffer on the slower networks at the time.

 Adaptive streaming introduced the ability to adjust video quality dynamically based on the user's bandwidth and device performance.
-It quickly became the industry standard and as more companies adopted it, many new implementations arose to address specific use cases and limitations.
-These include:
+It quickly became the industry standard, and as more companies adopted it, many new implementations arose to address specific use cases and limitations.

-However, like many of the other adaptive streaming options of the time, the dependence on a single platform would lead to its eventual discontinuation.
-Flash Player was discontinued in 2020 due to an abundance of security vulnerabilities, and better methods for embedded video were introduced that didn't rely on proprietary software/services.
+However, like many other adaptive streaming options of the time, its dependence on a single platform would lead to its eventual discontinuation.
+Flash Player was discontinued in 2020 due to an abundance of security vulnerabilities, and better methods for embedding video were introduced that didn't rely on proprietary software or services.

 HDS left a lasting mark on the streaming industry.
 Elements of its design, such as efficient metadata handling and adaptive bitrate delivery, influenced modern protocols like MPEG-DASH.
 While HDS streaming is no longer a part of contemporary video delivery, its innovations helped shape the adaptive streaming technologies we rely on today.